 - Higher HER2 expression as measured by immunohistochemistry score (3+ versus 2+) appears to be associated with greater response rates and delayed cancer progression.

 - The identification of clonal oncogenic ctDNA driver mutations, such as KRAS, BRAF, PIK3CA, or HER2 appeared to predict for resistance to treatment.

 Patients with advanced colorectal cancer should undergo genomic testing and evaluation for HER2 over expression or amplification.
 Genomic testing can determine if patients have HER2+ cancers or other targetable mutations.
-Those with HER2+ disease should be offered precision cancer medicines that target the HER2 receptor.
-Several precision medicines that target HER2 are available and the most potent agent to date, Tucatinib is currently under review by the US Food and Drug Administration.
+Those with HER2+ disease discuss the role of precision cancer medicines that target the HER2 receptor with their oncologist.

 - American Cancer Society, Cancer Facts and Figures 2018-2019.

 - Loibl S, Gianni L (2017).
 HER2-positive breast cancer.
 The Lancet 389(10087): 2415-29.